\'Etale degree map and 0-cycles: Preliminaries

-The later isomorphism after inverting the exponential characteristic of the field gives us an important tool for the study of the \'etale motivic cohomology, which is the relationship between Galois cohomology and Lichtenbaum cohomology groups via the Hochschild-Serre spectral sequence for Lichtenbaum cohomology:
+The latter isomorphism after inverting the exponential characteristic of the field gives us an important tool for studying \'etale motivic cohomology, which is the relationship between Galois cohomology and Lichtenbaum cohomology groups via the Hochschild-Serre spectral sequence for Lichtenbaum cohomology.
+This was stated in \cite{CTK} and a proof was given in \cite[Pages 6-7]{RS18}: